stfc/PSyclone/doc/examples.rst

 Example 9
 ^^^^^^^^^

 Demonstrates the behaviour of PSyclone for kernels that read and write quantities on horizontally-discontinuous function spaces.
+In addition, this example demonstrates how to write a PSyclone transformation script that only colours loops over continuous spaces.

 Example 10
 ^^^^^^^^^^